frederic-perez/AmE-dictionary/data/dictionary.md

 __sphinx__ _n_
 __spic__ _n_ _offensive_ Used as an insulting and contemptuous term for a Spanish-American person. _Behind our backs they called us the Spic and the Mik._
 __Spider-Man__
-__spiel__ _n_ :three: /SPEEL/ A spiel is a fast speech—often one that has been rehearsed or given before—that is usually intended to get someone to buy something or to agree to something. _Syn_ patter, speech, pitch, recital, harangue, sales talk, sales patter _We let the salesman give us his opening spiel, but when he got to the high-pressure sales tactics, we cut him short and made it clear that we were not interested._
+__spiel__ _n_ :five: /SPEEL/ A spiel is a fast speech—often one that has been rehearsed or given before—that is usually intended to get someone to buy something or to agree to something. _Syn_ patter, speech, pitch, recital, harangue, sales talk, sales patter _We let the salesman give us his opening spiel, but when he got to the high-pressure sales tactics, we cut him short and made it clear that we were not interested._
 __spiff__ _v_
 __spiffy<sup>1</sup>__ _adj_ :six::hammer: _The spiffy waiters wear sharp formal jackets with gold epaulets._
 __spiffy<sup>2</sup>__ _v_ :two::hammer: